ropensci-org/pkgreviewr/README.md

 pkgreview_init("cboettig/rdflib")

 ```
-The review project directory will contain the following files and will be initialised with git.
+The review project directory will now contain the following files and will be initialised with git.

 ```
 rdflib-review